 Next Read: Hiking Mount Rinjani in Lombok

-Did you like Bukit Lawang: the best place to see Orangutans?
+Did you like Bukit Lawang: the best place to see Orangutans in Sumatra?
 Leave a comment!